Elgeyo people: History

 Like the rest of the Kalenjin, the Keiyo originated from a country in the north known as Emetab Burgei, which means the hot country.
 The people are said to have traveled southwards, passing through Mount Elgon or Tulwetab Kony in Kalenjin.
 The Sebeii settled around the slopes of the mountain while the others travelled on in search of better land.
 The Keiyo and Marakwet settled in the present Uasin Gishu plateau, Kerio Valley, and Cherangani Hills.
 The arrival of the warring Uasin Gishu Maasai in the present day Uasin Gishu plateau forced the Elgeyo to move away into the present day Kerio Valley during the expansion of the tribe.
 The loss of much of their grazing lands forced them to reduce their herds and rely more on agriculture.

 Due to population growth over time, the Keiyo community gradually moved and settled in urban areas to do work in major urban centers including Eldoret town, where they actively engage in businesses alongside the Marakwets, Nandis, and other non-Kalenjins.

 Culture

 Language & Linguistics

 Elgeiyo people speak a Kalenjin/Kutiit language that falls under the Kipsigis - Nandi - Keiyo - Southern Tugen - Cherang'any' cluster.

 Social groups

 The Keiyo dialect has four predominant subdialects.
 These are Irong, Mutei, Marichor and Metkei.

 Territorially, the Elgeiyo People divided their land into 21 east-west stretches to control intermarriage and displacement of a clan by other clans and a system of totems was acquired.
 The land was divided so that each group had access to the banks of Kerio River and thus the totems ran perpendicular to the river.
-From the south to the north the clans are Metkei, Kapkwoni, Maoi, Tumeiyo, Kowochi, Mwen,Choop, Morop, Samich, Kapsiro, Kenenei Kipking'wo, Sego, Epke, Chang'ach, Rokocho, Mutei, Maam, Irong', Kaptany, and Kapchemutwa.
+From the south to the north the clans are Metkei, Kapkwoni, Maoi, Tumeiyo, Kowochi, Mwen, Choop, Morop, Samich, Kapsiro, Kenenei Kipking'wo, Sego, Epke, Chang'ach, Rokocho, Mutei, Maam, Irong', Kaptany, and Kapchemutwa and Kiptani.
 The land was sub-divided to members of the same clan marked by a series of stones referred to as Koiwek.